liberjul/Hyphal_feature_tracking/README.md

 I will be adding scripts for training on new images soon, but my method is based on this [tutorial](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html).

 The image dimensions, labels for plots, and statistics can all be changed.
 Please send any recommendations you may have.

+## Attributions
+Much of the code used to make this model work is borrowed from the [Tensorflow Object Detection API tutorial](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/index.html).